 *Data derived from Genworth's Cost of Care Survey tool, adjusted for 2022 and annual inflation rate.

 For families who have long-term care insurance, their policies may cover a portion, all, or none of their monthly fees.
 Because each policy is different, we recommend checking with your agent to clarify the benefits of your particular plan.

-While we are not able to verify benefits on your behalf, we are happy to provide the documentation your insurance carrier requires to verify the payment of benefits.
+While we cannot verify benefits on your behalf, we are happy to provide the documentation your insurance carrier requires to confirm the payment of benefits.
 Typically, carriers ask the facility to complete a questionnaire and provide a copy of their state license.